STAT545-UBC-hw-2018-19/hw02-MalcolmNSB/hw02_gapminder_dplyr.md

 Exploring gapminder using dplyr and ggplot2
 ================

-In this document, we will be exploring the `gapminder` dataset using (among other tools) the `dplyr` and `ggplot2` functions.
-First we load the gapminder dataset and dplyr using the tidyverse package.
+In this document, we will be exploring the gapminder dataset using (among other tools) the `dplyr` and `ggplot` functions.
+First we load the gapminder dataset and the tidyverse package.

 ``` r
 library(gapminder)